Yetter Coleman Attorneys Named Among 2022 Texas Super Lawyers

 Bryce graduated from Harvard Law School and was a finalist in the Ames Moot Court Competition, winning Best Oral Advocate.
 He also interned with the U.S. Department of Justice Anti-terrorism Division and the Anti-terrorism Section of U.S. Attorney’s Office in Boston, Massachusetts.

-- Represents Google in a multi-state antitrust investigation led by the Texas Attorney General.
+- In re: Google Digital Advertising Antitrust Lit.
+Represents Google in a multi-state antitrust enforcement action led by the Texas Attorney General.

 - MM Steel v.
 Reliance Steel, et al. Represented a start-up steel distributor in a group boycott suit against the nation’s largest steel distributors and manufacturers.
 In one of the rare per se antitrust cases to proceed to trial, secured a $160 million judgment after a five-week jury trial (#12 U.S. verdict of 2014); affirmed on appeal.
 MM Steel, L.P. v.
 JSW Steel (USA) Inc., 806 F.3d 835, 840 (5th Cir.
 2015).